markcellus/form-js/CONTRIBUTING.md

 Some tests needs working XHR to pass.
 To run the tests over an HTTP server, run

-    $ grunt server
+    $ grunt bt:test:qunit:server

 ##### Testing in development

-Open [0.0.0.0:8080/tests/](http://0.0.0.0:8080/tests/) in a browser.
+Open [localhost:7755/](http://localhost:7755/) in a browser which is done via browserify.
+You can also debug test files in the browser.
+The files are also watched so the build will recompile when you make edits to them.

 ### Do a build
+To do a production-like build, run:

-    $ grunt build
+    $ grunt bt:build

-Which will build the project into the build folder.
+Which will build the project into the `dist` folder.

+To do a local build and have the files get watched as you edit them, run:

+    $ grunt bt:build:local

 ### Publish the JSdocs